Back to Home

 THC retention is 100% in low-oxygen environments at ≤110°C.

-Relief valve jars achieve this through CO₂ displacement: decarboxylation produces CO₂ that pushes out oxygen through the valve.
+Relief valve jars achieve this through CO₂ displacement.
 After 2-3 "burps", O₂ levels drop to <0.1%, preventing THC→CBN conversion.

 For optimal results, use lab-verified starting material potency, maintain consistent temperature throughout the process, and consider small test batches first.